aclark4life/python-packages-doc/build.rst

 Sounds great!
 But how?
 ----------------------

-``pythonpackages.com`` provides resources to explain how various tools work.
+``pythonpackages.com`` provides resources to explain how various build tools work.
 The project is in its infancy, but already contains something of significant value: